P.I.M.P.: Music video

 The music video features the four rappers rapping with topless women.
 The video comes in two slightly different versions: one with the topless women and a "clean" version without.
 On July 15, 2003, the video debuted on MTV's Total Request Live at number nine and stayed on the chart for fifty days.
 At the 2004 MTV Video Music Awards, it was nominated for Best Rap Video, but lost to Jay-Z's "99 Problems".

 The video had 50 Cent trying to audition to become a member of the P.I.M.P.
 Legion of Doom that is led by Snoop Dogg's character.
 When asked why they should let him join the P.I.M.P.
 Legion of Doom as he doesn't have a Cadillac and/or a perm, 50 Cent ends up winning their favor by showing off his Magic Stick.

+The music video on YouTube has received over 665 million views as of June 2024.

 Samples and covers

-In 2008, the Bacao Rhythm & Steel Band released a cover version of "P.I.M.P." from their album Look-A Py Py.
-This was such a faithful version that many people incorrectly said that it was the source of the steel drum tune used in the 50 Cent single.
-This, of course, is not possible since the Bacao single was released five years after 50 Cent had released "P.I.M.P.".
+In 2008, the Bacao Rhythm & Steel Band released a single "PIMP" from their album 55 (2016).
+It was such a faithful cover that many people incorrectly believed that it was the source of the steel drum melody used in the 50 Cent single, though the Bacao single was released five years after 50 Cent had released "P.I.M.P.".
+This cover features heavily in the French legal thriller Anatomy of a Fall.

-Additional covers of the song included those on Hip Hop Baby (a 2004 compilation album of kid-friendly tunes from the group Tunes for Baby That Won't Drive You Crazy), and "P.I.N.T.", a parody version by British rapper 50 Pence (from his 2004 album, 50 Pence Presents).
+Additional covers of the song include those on Hip Hop Baby (a 2004 compilation album of kid-friendly tunes from the group Tunes for Baby That Won't Drive You Crazy), and "P.I.N.T.", a parody version by British rapper 50 Pence (from his 2004 album 50 Pence Presents).